-^{} Note 1: Wire hook up size is a general recommendation.
+Note 1: Wire hook up size is a general recommendation.
 It may vary with the length of the electrical run and other localized conditions.
 Your electrician needs to follow the rules of the National Electrical Code to make this final determination.

 Note 2: All three phase circuits are balanced on kilns with three sections (27" high); i.e. each leg carries the same amount of amperes.
-This is not true on 18" high kilns which will run on two phases of a three phase system.
+This is not true on 18" high kilns which will run on two phases of a three phase system or on 22" high kilns where the middle section has less power than the top and bottom sections.